EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 This mechanism guarantees that cache data remains consistent, preventing conflicts and ensuring that recovery codes are always valid and reliable.

 ---

+### Using Pagination and Caching

+The application uses a **TTL cache** for paginated data.
+Without caching, every page refresh or navigation triggers a database query to fetch the relevant objects, which can be inefficient.

+With the TTL cache (how long an data is cached is determined by the setting flags, default five minutes):

+* Paginated query results (e.g., a history of recovery codes) are stored in memory for a set duration.
+* While the cache is valid, page refreshes or navigation read from the cache instead of hitting the database.
+* When underlying data changes, for example, a new batch of codes is generated, the database and the cache is updated, and the newly updated data from the cache is used.
+This ensures  that subsequent requests are up-to-date.

 ### What cache should I use?